raza4729/academia-guardrail/README.md

 # Guardrails

-A simple, from-scratch project for building and testing **custom LLM guardrails**, built to keep abstracts concise, citations accurate, and short.
+A simple, from-scratch project for building and testing **custom LLM guardrails**, developed to force model to generate short and concise abstracts with citations.

 ## Features